Get to Know the Basics of Corporate Matching Gift Programs

 Why are corporate matching gifts valuable?

-Corporate philanthropy and matching gifts are valuable because they are free money for your nonprofit!
+Think of corporate philanthropy and matching gifts as free money for your nonprofit.
 It gives you more bang for your fundraising buck, so to speak.
-Your organization will receive two donations for the work of soliciting one, and donors love knowing their gifts went twice as far without needing to dig deeper into their wallets.
+Your organization will receive two donations for the work of soliciting only one, and donors love knowing their gifts went twice as far without needing to dig deeper into their wallets.
 In fact, 84% of donors say that they are more likely to donate if a match is offered.

 Why do organizations overlook corporate matching gifts?

-Nonprofits often struggle with receiving these gifts because so few donors know about their employer’s corporate philanthropy programs, many nonprofits struggle to raise significant matching gift revenue.
-Additionally, fundraising teams often lack a comprehensive understanding of matching gifts, with nonprofits not always knowing who someone’s employer is or what their specific policy is.
+Because so few donors know about their employer’s corporate philanthropy programs, many nonprofits struggle to raise significant matching gift revenue.
+Additionally, fundraising teams often lack a comprehensive understanding of matching gifts, and nonprofits don’t always know who each donor’s employer is or what their specific matching gift policy is.

-Thus, nonprofit-wide training on the opportunity is a must, and passing insights along to donors can go a long way as well.
+Thus, nonprofit-wide training on the opportunity is a must, and passing insights along to donors can go a long way to boost awareness of these programs.

 Why do companies match donations?

 Companies of all sizes start matching gift programs because it’s an easy, structured way for them to support good work in their communities.
-CSR, or corporate social responsibility, is an important factor in how the public perceives brands and companies these days.
-In fact, the top 10 most generous corporations give over $2 billion to nonprofits every year.
+CSR is an important factor in how the public perceives brands and companies these days.
+In fact, corporations gave more than $21 billion to nonprofit organizations in 2022, an increase compared to the previous year.

 To learn more about corporate social responsibility and the different forms it takes, explore our complete guide to CSR programs.

-Takeaway: Corporate philanthropy programs allow your donors to maximize the impact of their donation, but without having to reach back into their wallets to do so.
+Takeaway: Corporate philanthropy programs allow your donors to maximize the impact of their donation without having to reach back into their wallets.

 Top Corporate Matching Gift Programs